 FREQUENTLY ASKED QUESTIONS

 Hackathons are technology development marathons that draw on the talents and initiative of bright minded volunteers – developers, engineers, technologists, designers, students, and anyone with a passion and desire to have an immediate impact on the world.
 They are open to anyone who has a passion for making a difference and are focused on developing real solutions to market-driven challenges by the end of the event.
 F³ Tech Challenge Events are part of a larger process of defining challenge statements, intensively working to prototype solutions over the course of an event, and subsequently refining and implementing the most promising prototypes.

 Who can apply to F³ Tech Challenge Events and when is the deadline for application?

-Teams of students (high school, college, university) are all eligible to participate.
-Only teams of up to 4 members may apply, no individual participants.
+Teams of students (high school, college/university), entrepreneurs, innovators, or anyone interested in innovation and new ideas are all eligible to participate.
+Individuals or teams of up to 4 members may apply, individuals must join a team no later than the morning of the event.
 The deadline to apply for a challenge event is one week prior to the date of the respective event.

 How much does it cost?

-The events are free to eligible student teams.
+The events are free to eligible individuals and teams.